gutsy/Simple-and-Classy/README.md

 You will need to start the service (ruby service.rb)

-You can use the url localhost:4567/user/username, where username is the user you wish to authenticate in a browser to see what the JSON string should be coming back (this is a GET).

-You can use a POST to hit the URL localhost:4567/login with a JSON object like  {"name":"testing1", "password":"whatever"}
+You can use a POST to hit the URL localhost:4567/login with a JSON object like  {"name":"testing1@email.com", "password":"admin"}

 You can test this with a CURL command:
-curl -i -X POST -d '{"name":"testing1", "password":"whatever"}' localhost:4567/login
+curl -i -X POST -d '{"name":"testing1@email.com", "password":"admin"}' localhost:4567/login

-You will recieve a JSON object back, containing name and permissions properties, like this: {"name":"testing1","permissions":"all"}.
+You will recieve a JSON object back, containing success, like this: {"success":true} if the password sent matches the user's password.

-If permission property is null, then the user shouldn't have access.

-This web service is obviously not actually checking the password, as this is a stub.
+You can register with a similar call to /register with the same kind of JSON object.
+It will simply return true if both fields are there.

 This is not very secure, it is not meant to be.
 It's simply a stub service to get you going on custom login modules until the actual web service will be built.

-Feel free to update the users and permission coming back.
-These are just stub permissions.
-This is simply a service for your login module to hit so that it gets some JSON back.